NLP-1403/HW1/README.md

 Here is the directory guide:
 - The processing related to the Persian data crawled from the [Zoomit](https://www.zoomit.ir/) website, along with the crawling script, can be found in the `Zoomit - KeyPhrase Extraction` directory.
 This work on the articles of Zoomit was conducted by [Ilia Hashemi Rad](https://github.com/IliaHashemiRad).
 - The processing related to the Persian data ..., can be found in the `Poem - KeyPhrase Extraction` directory.
-This work on the poems of Sa'adi and Khayyam was conducted by Amir Mohammad Fakhimi.
+This work on the poems of Khayyam and Ferdowsi was conducted by [Amir Mohammad Fakhimi](https://github.com/AmirMohammadFakhimi).